 In this work we analyze the existence of solutions to the dynamics of an M2-brane mass operator, focusing in those of Q-ball-type.
 The bosonic sector that we analyze, corresponds to the supermembrane with $C$ fluxes introduced in \cite{mpdm2019:flux, mpgm10Monodromy} that induce a topological condition denoted central charges which is associated with the presence of a magnetic monopole over the worldvolume of the membrane \cite{MARTINRestucciaTorrealba1998:StabilityM2Compactified}.
 The M2-brane is formulated on a target space $M_9\times T^2$ in the Light Cone Gauge (LCG) \cite{Ovalle1, Ovalle2}.
 We define the embedding maps on the non-compact space $X^m(\tau,\sigma,\rho) :\Sigma \to M_9$ with $m=2,...,8$.
 The maps $X^{r}(\tau,\sigma,\rho) :\Sigma \to T^2$, where $r=9,10$, describe the embedding on the compactified 2-torus.
 These maps act as scalars on the M2-brane worldvolume and as vectors on the target space.
-The supermembrane worldvolume coordinates are labeled by $(\tau, \sigma, \rho)$ parametrizing $\Sigma \times \mathbb{R}$, with $\Sigma$ representing a Riemann surface of genus one and $\mathbb{R}$ parametrizing time.
+The coordinates of the supermembrane worldvolume are labeled by $(\tau, \sigma, \rho)$ parametrizing $\Sigma \times \mathbb{R}$, with $\Sigma$ representing a Riemann surface of genus one and $\mathbb{R}$ parametrizing time.
 The maps $X^{r}$ satisfy the winding condition

 where $m_{r}^{s}$ are the winding numbers and $R^{r}$ are the torus radii.
-The M2-brane is restricted by a worldvolume flux condition

-The worldvolume flux can be also induced by the pullback of a target-space flux condition, see, for example, in \cite{mpdm2019:flux, mpgm10Monodromy}.
-In both cases it is defined in terms of an integer $n$.
-It also corresponds to a topological condition denoted by the authors as \textit{Central Charge condition}(CC) {\cite{MARTINRestucciaTorrealba1998:StabilityM2Compactified}}, satisfying that $n=det\mathbb{W}$ where $\mathbb{W}$ denotes the winding matrix of an irreducible wrapping of the M2-brane around the compactified 2-torus.
+The M2-brane is restricted by a worldvolume flux condition.
+It corresponds to a topological condition denoted by the authors as \textit{Central Charge condition}(CC) {\cite{MARTINRestucciaTorrealba1998:StabilityM2Compactified}}, satisfying that $n=det\mathbb{W}$ where $\mathbb{W}$ denotes the winding matrix of an irreducible wrapping of the M2-brane around the compactified 2-torus.
 The central charge condition is associated to the existence of a monopole over the worldvolume which is given by the curvature $\widehat{F}=\epsilon_{rs}d X^{r}_h \wedge d X^{s}_h$ associated to a nontrivial $U(1)$ gauge field $\widehat{F}=d\widehat{A}$ defined on the membrane worldvolume.